 Starting at around Station 19, the trail widened and the slope got gentler.
 The mud turned into rocky soil.
 But Mao was very, very quickly weakening.
 He was getting pale, and his speech slurry.
 We’d had a bit of water before we descended, but we gave the bottle to Meis’s escorts.

 In an extremely humid environment, dehydration can take one hour to set in.
-At Station 15, our rescuer ran ahead to Station 12, where there’s a spring of fresh water.
-He met us at Station 14, where Mao’s strength was revived by a long drink.
+At Station 15, our rescuer ran ahead to Station 12, where there’s a freshwater spring.
+He met us at Station 14, where Mao’s strength was immediately revived by a long drink.

 In an extremely humid environment, dehydration can take an hour to set in.

 At Station 12, we took a minute to damp our faces and refill our bottles at the water source.
 And we also saw a harmless snake!
 That is to say, they all saw it except for me.
 It was in its hole, next to the water source, but I was totally mesmerized by the existence of the water.
 After that, it was total autopilot.
 I knew that the next station was the last, so I marched mindlessly after our rescuer.

 1:00 AM, Monday, February 4

 Yellow lights ahead.
 A small, cheerful bonfire.
 A large white pickup.
 A group of men standing welcome.
 Fuck yes.
 We were here.
 We washed up a bit; CJ and I had coffee and Milo at the store.
 24 hours had passed since our last real meal, but we weren’t hungry yet.